lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 and frustrations?
 Such things might indeed be better predictors of system safety and risk than your formally reported incidents.

+Safety is not something that the safety department produces, so targets make little sense.

+A continued grounding in operational reality.

+A sensitivity to legitimate organizational concerns about production pressures and economic constraints.

+Show, for example, how safety margins may have been eroding over time, and where the gap lies between what causes problems in the operation and what management seems to believe.

+Creating safety is about giving people who do safety-critical work the room and possibility to do the right thing.

+Providing them with error-tolerant and error-resistant designs, workable procedures and the possibility to focus on the job rather than on bureaucratic accountabilities.

+* What does it take to get the job done on a daily basis?
+What are the “workarounds,” innovations or improvisations that people have to engage in in order to meet the various demands imposed on them?
+* What are the daily “frustrations” that people encounter in getting a piece of machinery, or technology, or even a team of people (for example, contractors), to work the way they expect?
+* What do your people believe is “dodgy” about the operation?
+Ask them that question directly, and you may get some surprising results.
+* What do your people have to do to “finish the design” of the tools and technologies that the organization has given them to work with?
+Finishing the design may be obvious from little post-it notes with reminders for particular switches or settings, or more “advanced” jury-rigged solutions (like an upside-down paper coffee cup on the flap handle of the 60-million dollar jet I flew, so as to not forget to set the flaps under certain circumstances).
+  Such finishing the design can be a marker of resilience: people adapt their tools and technologies to forestall or contain the risks they know about.
+But it can also be a pointer to places where your system may be more brittle than you think.
+* How often do your people have to say to each other: “here’s how to make it work” when they discuss a particular technology or portion of your operation?
+  What is the informal teaching and “coaching” that is going on in order to make that happen?

+Managers are expected to manipulate a dependent variable—this is an oxymoron.
+Manipulating a dependent variable is something that science considers to be either impossible or unethical.

+Dekker, Sidney.
+The Field Guide to Understanding 'Human Error' (p.
+168).
+Ashgate Publishing Ltd. Kindle Edition.

 ## Important lessons (summarized in chapte r8)